The Record

 What we keep.
 What we don't.

-This page is a contract you can read in full before you decide.
-It tells you what data the system collects, what it does not, where each piece lives, who can see it, and how to remove it.
-We try not to bury anything.
+This page tells you, in full and before you decide, what data the system collects, what it does not, where each piece lives, who can see it, and how to remove it.
+All of it is here, in plain language.

-Your letter is never stored on our servers.
-It exists in your browser session only.
-When you close the tab, it is gone from our side.
+Your letter never touches our servers.
+It exists in your browser session only — there is never a copy on our side.
+When you close the tab, it is gone.
 The downloaded .docx is yours alone.

 We do not run analytics on the content of your letter or your assessment.
-No tracking pixels on the assessment, no behavioural profiling of your responses, no third-party scripts watching what you fill in.
+No trackers on the assessment, no behavioural profiling of your responses, no third-party scripts watching what you fill in.

-The rest of this page elaborates those two sentences.
+The rest of this page elaborates those three promises.

 What is collected